Garbaz/haskell-parse-stlc/README.md

 _polymorphic_ here is meant specifically in the sense of System F. Due to type annotations being mandatory however, type inference is decidable and straightforward.

 _modulo isomorphism_ means that we treat isomorphic functions as equal.
 In practical terms, this means that the order of a function's arguments do not matter.
 In an application, instead of checking the right side against the outermost abstraction on the left, the left side is descended into in search for any sub-abstraction that accepts the given argument.
 To disambiguate between different arguments of the same type, types are potentially tagged, which can be (but doesn't have to) referred to in application.
-In defining an abstraction, the variables name itself is taken as its type's tag (e.g. `((\x:a.\y:a.x) $ y=0)`).
+In defining an abstraction, the variable's name itself is taken as its type's tag (e.g. `((\x:a.\y:a.x) $ y=0)`).
 Inside of a type annotation, type tags are simply annotated (`(\f:(Int -> k'Int -> Int).(f $ k=1729))`).

 ## Grammar